-A student who has been issued a residence permit for study (Permit B) may take employment without a work permit in order to participate in practical training pursuant to the curriculum, and maximum to 20 hours a week.
+A student who has been issued a residence permit for study (Permit B) may take employment without a work permit in order to participate in practical training pursuant to the curriculum, and at maximum of 20 hours a week.
 Students awarded permit L are not able to work during their studies.
-Otherwise he/she may take employment in Switzerland only on the basis of a work permit but only outside of school hours on condition that such employment does not interfere with studies.
+Otherwise he/she may take employment in Switzerland only on the basis of a work permit, but only outside of school hours and on the condition that such employment does not interfere with studies.
 Application for any other type of work permit must be submitted to the local regional department of the Citizenship and Migration Office.
-SBS is not responsible for such action, and will not support students who like to apply for a work permit.
+SBS is not responsible for such action, and will not support students who would like to apply for a work permit.
 Additional information concerning work permits can be obtained from the Citizenship and Migration Office.

 Swiss are third-generation city people at most, so almost all families have relatives living in the country.
 Childhood memories will undoubtedly include summers spent in the country.
-The somewhat grim and reserved Swiss of the winter months undergoes a significant change in summer: he will ask friends out for a picnic, meet new people, get in a boat to cruise on a lake, or climb a mountain.
+The somewhat grim and reserved Swiss of the winter months undergoes a significant change in summer: s/he will ask friends out for a picnic, meet new people, get on a boat to cruise on a lake, or climb a mountain.
 The Swiss are also passionate skiers.
 A foreigner is well advised to bear in mind that in human relations, Swiss try to avoid sentimentality.
 Much of what other nationalities voice without hesitation, Swiss may reveal only once they know a person quite well.

-The grading scale can be seen in our brochures, or can be requested with the Program Manager in charge.
+The grading scale can be seen in our brochures, or can be requested from the Program Manager in charge.
 The system of credits in use (ECTS) is a cumulative calculation of credit points based on the workload of a student.
 It is a student-centred credit system to measure the workload required to achieve the objectives and learning outcomes of a curriculum.
 One credit point corresponds to 26 hours of studies (lectures, seminars, practice, homework or independent work, assessment of learning outcomes) performed by a student.
 ECTS credits (European Credit Transfer Accumulation System) are allocated to course units and are awarded to students who successfully complete the course by satisfying the assessment requirements.